- title

 19 Feb 2026

-- Got a simple playground/editor setup that I’ll be using to explore different ideas.
-The first thing I tried is to recreate simple Crosscut style network.
-I realised that we can simplify this even further, by getting rid of the implicit bi-directionality we have in crosscut, and instead make all flow explicit.
+Got a simple playground/editor setup that I’ll be using to explore different ideas.
+The first thing I tried is to recreate a simple Crosscut style diagram.
+I realised that we can simplify the implementation, by getting rid of the implicit bi-directionality we have in crosscut, and instead make all flow explicit.
 This gives us basically spreadsheet-style one way reactive dataflow.
 But, unlike spreadsheets, the user can construct cycles to get bi-directionality when they need it.

 Interactive Demo (shift+drag to scrub numbers)